ethereum-oasis-op/baseline-standard/README.md

 ## Status

 The Baseline protocol specifications are currently in draft status.
+The Baseline Specification 1.0 has been ratified by the Baseline Protocol Technical Steering Committee on the 30th of September 2021 via a unianimous vote on a recorded meeting.
+The standard has not been submitted to OASIS for review and ratification.

 ## Specifications